 Purchaser and Vendor agree on the amount to be paid.

-Purchaser may set off any debt owing by Vendor to Purchaser, Customer or their Affiliates against the compensation due or accruing to Vendor under Agreement provided that Purchaser has given Vendor prior written notice.
-If Purchaser withholds such amounts on behalf of Customer, Purchaser shall indemnify Vendor against any claim for payment of that amount.
+Purchaser may set off any debt owing by Vendor to Purchaser or their Affiliates against the compensation due or accruing to Vendor under Agreement provided that Purchaser has given Vendor prior written notice.

 Price shall be subject to adjustment only by Revision of Agreement.